 If surgery is needed, a physical therapist can work with you to help you recover and improve function after surgery.

 How Can a Physical Therapist Help?

-Functional Training.
-As your symptoms improve, your physical therapist will work on functional exercises to help you return to your job, sport, or other daily activities.
-For example, if your job duties require overhead reaching, pushing, pulling, and long periods of sitting, you will be taught ways to perform these tasks to reduce undue stress on your neck.
+Functional training.
+As your symptoms improve, your physical therapist will work on functional exercises.
+These exercises will help you return to your job, sport, or other daily activities.
+If your job requires certain tasks, your physical therapist will teach you ways to do them to reduce undue stress on your neck.
 This may include instructions for: